Bosco Mann

 Gabriel Roth (born August 17, 1974), also known as Bosco Mann among other aliases, is an American record producer, musician, and co-founder of Daptone Records.
 He is best known as the bandleader, bass player, primary songwriter, and producer of Sharon Jones & The Dap-Kings.
 A prolific recording engineer, he runs Daptone Studios in Brooklyn and Penrose Studios in Riverside, California.

-Biography
+Background

-Roth was born on August 17, 1974 in San Bernardino County, California.
+Roth was born on August 17, 1974, in San Bernardino County, California.
 Gabe and his older sister, Samra, born in 1972, were raised in Riverside by their parents, Andrew and Diane Roth, both of whom practiced law in the community and worked on civil rights and discrimination cases.
 Roth said his early aspirations were to be a math teacher and that he did not consider a career in the music industry an option.

+Roth is an outspoken proponent for analog recording, having once said, "Show me a computer that sounds as good as a tape machine and I'll use it."

+The distinctive, tinted glasses Roth wears on stage and in interviews are the result of eye injuries he sustained in a 2002 car accident which put him in the hospital for ten days and left him temporarily blind.